Maximal noiseless code rates for collective rotation channels on qudits: Introduction

 and the dimension of the irrep

 where $p_1 \ge \cdots \ge p_d$ are nonnegative integers arranged in descending order summing up to $n$.
 Each sequence $(p_1, \dots, p_d)$ corresponds to a partition of $n$ into $d$ parts, equivalently, a Young (tableau) diagram with $n$ boxes.
-It is the purpose of this paper to find which $(p_1, \ldots, p_d)$ maximizes $f(p_1, \ldots, p_d)$ for a set of $n$ qudits and show it gives the asymptotic encoding efficiency of one.
+It is the purpose of this paper to study which $(p_1, \ldots, p_d)$ maximizes $f(p_1, \ldots, p_d)$ for a set of $n$ qudits and show it gives the asymptotic encoding rate of one.

 In Section 2, we summarize the results for the channels on qubits, and obtain the maximum dimension of the noiseless subsystem which can be used as the quantum error correction code for the channel.
 Then we extend the results to general $d$ in Section 3.
-It will be shown that quantum error correction rate, i.e., the number of protected qudits over the number of physical qudits, always approaches 1 for a suitable noiseless subsystem.
+It will be shown that the code rate, i.e., the number of protected qudits over the number of physical qudits, always approaches 1 for a suitable noiseless subsystem.
 Moreover, one can determine the maximum dimension of the noiseless subsystem by solving a non-trivial discrete optimization problem.
 In Section 4, the maximum dimension for the case when $d = 3$ (qutrits) is determined by a combination of mathematical analysis and the symbolic software Mathematica.
 A conclusion is given in Section 5.
 Some technical proofs are collected in Appendix A.

 In addition to the study of quantum error correction, the results also have implications in Lie theory and representation theory concerning the algebra $\cA(d,n)$.
 In fact, researchers have considered the asymptotic behavior of $\log_d(f(p_1, \dots, p_d))/n$ and the maximum value of $f(p_1, \dots, p_d)$; see \cite{Wesslen} and references therein.